How did the Queen Street Group originate?

 “To advance education for the public benefit”.

-2.1 To improve continuously the quality of education for all pupils in our schools, and ultimately across the system, through mutual support and challenge, sharing knowledge, and developing the very best practice in leading and managing every aspect of Multi Academy Trusts.
+2.1 To improve the quality of education and opportunity for all pupils in our schools through mutual intellectual, moral and practical mutual challenge and support, and the implementation of best practice in the ethical and effective leadership of multi-academy trusts

 3.1 Ethical leadership and moral purpose